 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 Candidates must also submit an acknowledgement form and professional resume.
 Additional forms may be required depending on your background.

 Earning your master's in early childhood education can prepare you for a variety of careers.
 Graduates often teach in public schools (pre-K through grade 3), operate daycares or preschools, direct an early childhood education program and work on policy issues related to early childhood education.

 Demand for early childhood education professionals is increasing due to a continued focus on the importance of early education and number of children who require childcare.
-The U.S. Bureau of Labor Statistics estimating job growth for childcare directors and preschool teachers and directors will increase 17 percent through 2022.
-Employment for kindergarten and elementary school teachers is projected to grow 12 percent through 2022.
+The U.S. Bureau of Labor Statistics estimating job growth for preschool teachers will increase 7 percent through 2024.
+Employment for kindergarten and elementary school teachers is projected to grow 6 percent through 2024.